Burnout Is a Systems Problem: Most Women Are Missing the System

 The Nervous System: Your Executive Control Center

-Because execution is being sustained at the expense of regulation.
-There is a measurable shift in how the brain allocates resources under stress.
-Under sustained stress, signaling pathways in the brain begin to impair prefrontal cortex function— the very area responsible for focus, planning, and high-level decision-making (Springer, 2024).
+Under sustained stress, signaling pathways in the brain can impair prefrontal cortex function — the area responsible for focus, planning, and high-level decision-making.⁴

 This is the shift most people never make.
 They try to manage energy with more sleep, better food, and improved routines.
-But high performance requires something deeper—system regulation
+But high performance requires something deeper: system regulation.
+This means reducing metabolic load, increasing recovery capacity, restoring nervous system balance, and stabilizing physiological signaling.

 Reframing the Problem (and the Solution)